Tencent/TurboTransformers/README.md

 ```

 ### Installation
-Note that the building scripts only applie to specific OS and software (Pytorch, OpenNMT, transformers, etc.) versions.
+Note that the building scripts only apply to specific OS and software (Pytorch, OpenNMT, transformers, etc.) versions.
 Please adjust them according to your needs.

 #### CPU